 Due to state and federal higher education regulations, Clarks Summit University has chosen not to accept applications from students residing in the following states.

 This applies only to online students residing in these states.
 Students from all 50 states as well as international students are welcome to apply for any on-campus program.
-Please contact an admissions counselor
+Please contact an admissions counselor for further information.

 All Online Degree Programs